 Delaware Felony Defense Lawyers

-Fighting for Clients in Delaware & on the Eastern Shore of Maryland
+Defending Clients Who Are Facing Felony Charges in Delaware & the Eastern Shore of Maryland

 Certain crimes are prosecuted more heavily than others.
 These offenses are classified as felonies and carry potentially severe penalties.
 The first thing you should do when charged with a felony is to contact an experienced criminal defense attorney in Delaware.
 Whitehead Law has represented clients charged with felonies since 2010.
-As your advocate, we will fight to protect your rights during every phase of the legal process and provide the quality legal representation you deserve.
+As your advocate, our felony attorneys in Georgetown will fight to protect your rights during every phase of the legal process and provide the quality legal representation you deserve.

 Felony crimes carry harsher penalties than misdemeanors.
 Delaware has several felony classifications, ranging from Class A felonies, which are the most serious, to Class G felonies.
 Our firm represents clients charged with a wide range of felonies.